orcudy/portfolio/README.md

 * [CODataManager](https://github.com/orcudy/CODataManager)
 The CODataManager project provides a data management class consisting of an HTTP client and data persistence mechanism.

+CODataManager was created to be used by other iOS developers to simplify the process of fetching, parsing, and caching data.

 * [COCircleIndicator](https://github.com/orcudy/COCircleIndicator)
 The COCircleIndicator project provides an easy to use class that allows for creation of animated indicator circles.

+COCircleIndicator was created to be used by other iOS developers to simplify the process of creating a good looking circle animation.

 #### Demos